CarolineMLynch/kedro/docs/source/tutorial/set_up_data.md

 In this section, we discuss the data set-up phase, which is the second part of the [standard development workflow](./spaceflights_tutorial.md#kedro-project-development-workflow).
 The steps are as follows:

 * Add datasets to your `data/` folder, according to [data engineering convention](../faq/faq.md#what-is-data-engineering-convention)
-* Register the datasets with the Data Catalog in `conf/base/catalog.yml`, which is the registry of all data sources available for use by the project.
+* Register the datasets with the Data Catalog in the `conf/base/catalog.yml` file, which is the registry of all data sources available for use by the project.
 This ensures that your code is reproducible when it references datasets in different locations and/or environments.

 You can find further information about [the Data Catalog](../data/data_catalog.md) in specific documentation covering advanced usage.

 ## Add your datasets to `data`

-The spaceflights tutorial makes use of fictional datasets of companies shuttling customers to the Moon and back.
+The spaceflights tutorial makes use of fictional datasets of companies that shuttle customers to the Moon and back.
 You will use the data to train a model to predict the price of shuttle hire.
-However, before you get to train the model, you will need to prepare the data for model building by creating a model input table.
+However, before you can train the model, you must create a model input table to prepare the data for model building.

 The spaceflight tutorial has three files and uses two data formats: `.csv` and `.xlsx`.
 Download and save the files to the `data/01_raw/` folder of your project directory: